What Is a Deviated Septum?

 The very first indicator of a possibly deviated septum is observed through the abnormalities in breathing.
-Since one of the air passages is smaller than the other, it can cause difficulties in breathing normally.
-The deviation in the septum can lead to turbulence in the regular airflow, making breathing a difficult and labored process.
-There is also an increase in the resistance of the intake of airflow, adding complications to the breathing process.
+Since one of the air passages is smaller than the other, it can cause difficulties in inhaling.
+Thus, a crooked septum may lead to turbulence in the regular airflow, making breathing a difficult and labored process.
+Due to increased resistance to airflow intake, nasal obstruction can be highly uncomfortable.

 Septum deviations can lead to chronic feelings of nasal congestion.
 Alterations in the airflow intake patterns lead to excessive mucus production, further narrowing the nasal passages.
-These developments can make a person feel highly congested and stuffed, worsening breathing difficulties and causing hindrances in daily functioning.
+These developments can make a person feel highly congested and stuffed, worsen breathing difficulties, and affect daily functioning.

-Nosebleeds are one of the most alarming symptoms of deviated septum that arise due to the alterations in the nasal anatomy.
-The constant congestion weakens the nasal blood vessles, increasing the chances of rupture, which can cause bleeding.
-Increased dryness in the nasal passages also leads to scab formation, which can result in nosebleeds when irritated.
-The friction between the septum and lining of the nasal cavity can also result in unprecedented nose bleeds.
+Frequent nosebleeds are one of the most alarming symptoms of a deviated septum that arise due to the alterations in the nasal anatomy.
+The constant congestion weakens the nasal blood vessels, increasing the chances of rupture, which can cause bleeding.
+Increased dryness in the nasal passages also leads to scab formation, which may result in nosebleeds when irritated.
+The friction between the septum and lining of the nasal cavity can cause unprecedented nose bleeds.

-While it may seem unusual, but deviated septum can be a cause behind facial pain or chronic headaches.
-The high rates of sinus infections, rubbing of septum against sensitive nasal tissues, chronic congestion, and sensitivity to airflow change due to septum deviations cause headaches.
-People may also experience one-sided facial pain and tenderness due to abornmalities in their septum.
+While it may seem unusual, a deviated septum can trigger facial pain or chronic headaches.
+The high rates of sinus infections, rubbing of the septum against sensitive nasal tissues, chronic congestion, and sensitivity to airflow changes cause headaches.
+People may also experience one-sided facial pain and tenderness due to abnormalities in their septum.

 Issues in the nasal structure can also lead to postnasal drip as a side effect.
 As the septum is only a thin cartilage, any crookedness in it may lead to difficulty in draining out mucus.
-This retention of mucus can lead to postnatal drip, which has several consequences on the throat health.
-These effects can include cough reflex, swollen tonsils, cough, constant tickling in the throat, and nausea.
-The damages can also disrupt one’s respiratory health by causing inflammation in lower airway, bad breath, and dripping of mucus in respiratory organs during sleep.
+This mucus retention can cause postnatal drip, which has several consequences on the throat’s health.
+The effects may include cough reflex, swollen tonsils, cough, constant tickling in the throat, and nausea.
+These issues can disrupt one’s respiratory health by causing inflammation in the lower airway, bad breath, and dripping of mucus in the respiratory organs during sleep.

-Perhaps the most altering effects of a deviated septum are those on one’s sleep quality.
-Nasal congestion resulting from deviations in septum can lead to loud breathing and snoring during sleep.
-In severe cases, the condition can result in symptom formation of sleep apnea.
-Sleep apnea is a serious disorder which is categorized by temporary pauses in breathing during one’s sleep.
-A deviated septum may trigger or worsen the mechanisms of this disorder, causing serious consequences.
-Sleep apnea is said to be the root cause behind various side effects such as chronic fatigue, depression, strokes, cardiovascular issues, and type 2 diabetes, among other severities.
+Perhaps the most bothersome effects of a deviated septum are those related to sleep quality.
+Nasal congestion can lead to loud breathing and snoring during sleep.
+In severe cases, the condition may result in sleep apnea.
+This disorder is categorized by temporary pauses in breathing during one’s sleep.
+A deviated septum may trigger or worsen the mechanisms of this condition, causing serious consequences.
+Sleep apnea is said to be the root cause behind various side effects, such as chronic fatigue, depression, strokes, cardiovascular issues, and type 2 diabetes, among other problems.

 Prevention and Cure